eerimoq/simba/README.rst

 Simba
 =====

-This is the source code repository of the Simba OS.
+This is the source code repository of the Simba RTOS.
 See http://simba-os.readthedocs.org for further details.

 Don't hesitate to create issues or pull requests if you want to